beduffy/lerobot_notebook_pipeline/plan.md

     - will eval still work now after weeks?
         - How to make eval running setup from 1 bedroom to next easier?
 Buy powered USB hub?
         - Could I move table? how robust are we?
 How to make robustness/generalisation?
 That’s my biggest issue, everyone’s biggest issue with these methods… Short answer is put it into the data
-            - Why does my intuition sayobust to table moving? just because it is 1 cube?
+            - Why does my intuition say it will be robust to table moving? just because it is 1 cube? search how Ville or others did interpretability https://github.com/villekuosmanen/physical-AI-interpretability and https://villekuosmanen.medium.com/opening-the-black-box-of-robot-ai-983ab2754eec try bbox affordances

 # new doc